mortymacs/mortymacs/content/blog/cpp-rust-ffi-inter-stack-communication.md

 +++
-title = "C++ Rust FFI Inter-Stack Communication" date = "2025-01-20" draft = false
+title = "C++ Rust FFI Inter-Stack Communication Concerns" date = "2025-01-20" draft = false path = "blog/2024/09/14/cpp-rust-fii-inter-stack-communication-concerns"
-path = "blog/2024/09/14/cpp-rust-fii-inter-stack-communication"
 lang = "en"
 [extra]
 category = "DEV"
 tags = ["cpp", "rust", "ffi"]
 comment = true
 +++
-In this article, I'll discuss internal communication aspects of C++ and Rust by using FFI.
+In this article, I'll discuss internal communication aspects of C++ and Rust by using FFI to address two important concerns.
 <!-- more -->

-## Inter-Stack Communication Concerns
+## Communication Concerns

 * How will data be transferred between stacks?
 * How does the owner release the memory?